 This study has covered a small portion of the Ugandan population.
 The findings might not reflect the situation of the whole country especially when we take into account that the rates of dropout from one district or region to another differs significantly.
 Therefore a study is needed to be carried out in all the districts and regions of Uganda to provide a clear nation image on school dropout.
-There is need to carry out a study, to investigate the cause of dropout from school among girl pupils in primary school.
+There is need to carry out a study, to investigate the causes of dropping out from schools among girl students at ordinary level school.